 Transportation between ADT sites, if the activities provided are a part of the respective services, will be included as a component and in the rate paid to the provider of ADT services.
 Adult day training staff responsible for transporting recipients must meet the minimum requirements of a transportation provider.
 Adult day training staff is responsible for assisting recipients into and out of facilities when they have been transported in vehicles not owned or operated by the ADT center.
 Drivers of such vehicles are responsible for ensuring the recipient's safe entry into and exit from the vehicle.

-The recipient should have no more than a maximum of the equivalent of 112 hours per week (up to 8 hours per day and 2,064 hours per year for ADT) of all life skills development services combined.
+The recipient should have no more than a maximum of the equivalent of 56 hours per week of all life skills development services combined.